BJP wants me arrested so I can't campaign for LS polls: Kejriwal on ED summons | Politics

 - India

-Addressing a press conference here, he accused the Bharatiya Janata Party (BJP) of wanting to tarnish his image.
+Addressing a press conference here, he accused the Bharatiya Janata Party (BJP) of wanting to tarnish his image and asserted that his honesty is his ''biggest asset''.

+Kejriwal, who is also the Aam Aadmi Party (AAP) national convener, had skipped the Enforcement Directorate summons on Wednesday for the third time.

 ''My lawyers have told me that the ED summons are illegal.
 BJP wants to arrest me to stop me from campaigning for Lok Sabha polls,'' he alleged.